knennigtri/Import-Evernote-into-AEM/README.md

    * Check developer mode
    * Add your dev token
 4. Add some notes to your Evernote via webclipper
+	* Note images are currently not supported from Evernote
 5. Observe the notes being imported into AEM [content/dam/evernote-sync](http://localhost:4502/assets.html/content/dam/evernote-sync)
 6. Open [content/evernote/en.html](http://localhost:4502/editor.html/content/evernote/en.html)
    * Add the Evernote component to the page
-   * In the assetfinder change the group to "Evernote Notes"
+   * In the assetfinder change the group to "Evernote"
    * Drag and drop an Evernote Asset onto the page

 ## Modules